olioapps/typescript-starter-lab/README.md

 And returns the region (subarray) of the original array With the highest “score”

-The region.length should be 5
+The region.length should be 5 </br>
-the region represents the highest scoring 'consecutive' events in the given EventStream
+The region represents the highest scoring 'consecutive' events in the given EventStream

 ## Scoring: (event: value)